Cleaning the Grout

 After any of these have been applied, the tile floor is scrubbed thoroughly with a nylon brush or a suitable bristle.
 Mildew retardant sprays are also commercially available for the purpose of keeping the tiles free from germs.

-ceramic tile cleaner is prepared by mixing quarter cup of vinegar, one-third cup of ammonia and half cup of baking soda in 7 cups of warm water.
+A ceramic tile cleaner is prepared by mixing quarter cup of vinegar, one-third cup of ammonia and half cup of baking soda in 7 cups of warm water.
 Such a solution is used in spray form.

 In order to clean severely dirty ceramic tiles, a solution of chlorine bleach in water is quite effective.
 For this purpose, chlorine bleach in an amount of one quart is mixed with 2-gallon water.
 The solution is allowed to set for about 20 minutes.